-A workout that leaves you in pain for hours afterward doesn't worth the effort.
+A workout that leaves you in pain for hours afterward it is not worth the effort?
 Read this post to learn how to speed up recovery after a workout!

 Recovery after a workout is defined as the body's ability to overcome the stress on the muscles caused during the exercise (1).
 It's normal to have muscle and body aches after a workout, but not for too long.
 If the time for recovery is more, it will affect your performance during the next workout.
 Regular workouts with slow recovery will do more harm than good to your body.